-In Paris, police were called in on Thursday (15 November) to stop Moroccan protestors from breaking up a special Communist Party meeting.
+Background: In Paris, police were called in on Thursday (15 November) to stop Moroccan protestors from breaking up a special Communist Party meeting.
 The aim of the meeting was to launch an aid campaign for the people of the troubled Western Sahara.

 SYNOPSIS: The trouble flared outside the meeting as Communist Party members from France, Italy and Spain met to discuss ways to help the African country.

 The flag of the Polisario--an Algerian-backed guerrilla movement, was ripped by the protestors, who are pressing for the Western Sahara to remain under Moroccan control.
 Police were called in to prevent the demonstration from getting out of hand.